--A Powerful Saddle Horse Sport Horse Sire--

 [Kentucky Saddler around 1890, on the way to a hunt, moving in a comfortable running walk---Max Keppler artist]

 Even early on the Tennessee breeders referred to their breed as the Plantation Horse, while the Kentucky breeders often called theirs the Kentucky Saddler.
 Plus the breed standards were not in agreement, with Tennessee wanting their own brand of running walk and its rocking chair canter as breed requirements (see "The Versatile Tennessee Walker'), and in Missouri they decided to specialize in a fox trot.
 Kentucky wanted a good running walk or rack, but also a clear trot.
-So the three branches developed in slightly different directions.
+So the three branches developed in slightly different directions, plus the Kentucky breeders, led by John Castleman, wanted to cross in much Thoroughbred to produce what he called 'finish'.
 Be that as it may, if you extend the pedigrees it becomes clear the bloodlines in the background of all of them are more the same then different.
 More specialization occurred after the Civil War, as Tennessee, being part of the Confederacy, suffered greatly with their horse industry almost destroyed, while Kentucky fared better, with more preserved to breed on with as it part of the Union.

 [An American Saddle Horse stallion used by the Remount in 1912, showing the excellent conformation, strong legs and feet, and the balance that are innate in the breed.
 This stallion was not identified (government photo), but he looks a lot like Rex Peavine and may very well be one of his sons.]